ivankra/zhongwen/README.md

 Various resources for Mandarin learning.

 - `cedict`: CC-CEDICT dictionary and its parsed versions, in .csv format.
+- `dangdai`: vocabulary from *A Course in Contemporary Chinese (當代中文課程)* taiwanese textbooks.
 - `docker`: docker/podman containers to run Anki (via x11docker), Jupyter, etc.
-- `modernchinese`: flashcards for vocabulary from Modern Chinese taiwanese textbook series.
+- `modernchinese`: vocabulary from *Modern Chinese (時代華語)* taiwanese textbooks.
 - `notebooks`: jupyter notebooks for small projects.
-- `tbcl`: TBCL vocabulary wordlist, characters and grammar points in .csv format.
+- `tbcl`: TBCL wordlists, characters and grammar points in .csv format.
-- `tocfl`: TOCFL and CCCC vocabulary wordlists in .csv format.
+- `tocfl`: TOCFL and CCCC wordlists in .csv format.
 - `unihan`: Unihan database in .csv format, main reference on Unicode codepoints and their properties.